Tool Safety · 2–5 min toolbox talk

 Key Hazards

-- Cuts from sharp material edges
+- Cuts from sharp sheet edges

-- Flying metal offcuts
+- Flying metal fragments

 2–3 Minute Talk Script